 I was totally unoriginal with this month’s Improv Challenge.
 Our assignment was to make a dish using Bananas and Nutmeg.Well, I thought of banana bread and banana muffins…how inspired!
 I’m certain some of my fellow participants will be much more creative.
 I had a board meeting to attend…and it was my turn to bring snacks and take minutes.
 Let me tell you, I’d rather bake all night long than have to take minutes, but I’m a volunteer, so I just do as I’m told.
-Banana bread and fruit would be a nice mid-morning treat.
+A Nutty Brown Butter Banana Bread and fruit would be a nice mid-morning treat.

 A girlfriend raved about Tyler Florence’s banana bread recipe.
 Since I wasn’t baking for my family I could add the chopped pecans…and a with a little grating of fresh nutmeg, it would fulfill the challenge.
 Another sweet foodie friend sent me a nifty loaf pan from Curtis Stone’s line of kitchen equipment for Christmas…the bottom is silicone and allows you to give your bread a little nudge to help it release.
 Isn’t that a cool idea?
 I had been dying to test it out.
 I sprayed the pan with Baker’s Joy and my loaf popped out perfectly.
 Since I was adding nutmeg, I also added some cinnamon to the recipe.
 And after making brown butter cookies last week, I just had to brown some more butter to give this loaf even more nuttiness.
 And you know what, even the picky daughter loved the leftovers…I didn’t tell her about the nuts till she ate three slices.
 Now that’s a good endorsement!